anusar80/Odontometric-world-pop-dataset/README.md

 # Odontometric-world-pop-dataset
-Machine readable MD and BL crown diameter data on 923 world populations indexed by sample, location, period.
+Machine-readable mesiodistal and buccolingual crown diameters for 638 world populations indexed by sample, location, period.
 The columns are self-explantory.
-Compiled from data provided by Professor Joel D. Irish.
-Hope it proves useful to dental anthropologists and others interested in odontometric variation.
+Data compiled by Hiroyuki Yamada of Aichi-Gakuin University, Nagoya, Japan.
+Hope it proves useful to dental anthropologists and other students interested in odontometric variation.